ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 It is up to the designer of each use case to understand the security properties necessary and add them around the collection.
 A secure channel (e.g., using TLS) or some form of object security (e.g., using JWT) may be sufficient, but not always.

-When a CMW is used to carry the Evidence for composite or layered attestation for a single device, the security properties needed are that of attestation.
-In particular, all the members in a CMW must be bound together so that an attacker can not replace one Evidence message showing compromise with that from a non-compromised device.
-The authenticity and integrity protection MUST be attestation-oriented.
-For further security considerations about collections, see {{seccons-coll}}.
+When a CMW is used to carry Evidence for composite or layered attestation of a single device, all components within the CMW must be cryptographically bound to prevent an attacker from replacing compromised Evidence with that of a non-compromised device.
+The protection of authenticity and integrity MUST be provided by the attestation technology.
+For additional security considerations related to collections, refer to {{seccons-coll}}.

 ### Relation to EAT `submods`